godotengine/godot-website/collections/_article/fbx-importer-rewritten-for-godot-3-2-4.md

 ## Testing & validation

 [IMVU](https://about.imvu.com/), who sponsored this work, had a validation team confirming that their Maya models were working correctly, and testing and helping me fix bugs.
-This means that we know it's good enough for animators and modellers to use in a Maya environment.
+This means that we know it's good enough for animators and modelers to use in a Maya environment.

 Thousands of models we use have been validated in Maya, mostly with default export settings in the application.
 If you find something which doesn't work, please [file a bug report](https://github.com/godotengine/godot/issues) so we evaluate if we can add support for it.